 I am an Assistant Professor in the Department of Political Science at Washington University in St. Louis.
 My research interests include American politics and quantitative methodology with an emphasis on developing novel empirical ways to assess and understand the political behavior of racial and ethnic minorities.

-My published work has appeared in scholarly and general-interest publications, including Political Behavior, Politics, Groups, and Identities, PS: Political Science & Politics, Politics & Gender, and the Washington Post.
-I am also a Ronald E. McNair Scholar (2017-2018), Ralphe Bunche Summer Institute Scholar (2018), American Political Science Association Minority Fellow (2019-2020), winner of the NYAAPOR Young Public Opinion Scholars Competition (2023), and American Political Science Association Distinguished Junior Scholar in Political Psychology (2023).
-Most recently, I recently won the Rutgers Outstanding Doctoral Student Award, and I am a 2024-2025 University of California President’s Postdoctoral Fellow at the University of California, Los Angeles.
+My published work has appeared in scholarly and general-interest publications, including Political Communication, Political Behavior, and Politics & Gender.
+I am a Ronald E. McNair Scholar (2017-2018), Ralphe Bunche Summer Institute Scholar (2018), American Political Science Association Minority Fellow (2019-2020), winner of the NYAAPOR Young Public Opinion Scholars Competition (2023), and American Political Science Association Distinguished Junior Scholar in Political Psychology (2023).
+I won the Rutgers Outstanding Doctoral Student Award and was a 2024-2025 University of California President’s Postdoctoral Fellow at the University of California, Los Angeles.
+I am also a 2026 Andrew Carnegie Fellow.

 I received my PhD in Political Science from Rutgers University-New Brunswick.
 Before Rutgers, I graduated cum laude with a Bachelor's degree in Political Science and Media Studies from Beloit College.